zer0def/nginxinc-kubernetes-ingress/docs/virtualserver-and-virtualserverroute.md

 This document is the reference documentation for the resources.
 To see additional examples of using the resources for specific use cases, go to the [examples-of-custom-resources](../examples-of-custom-resources) folder.

-**Feature Status**: The VirtualServer and VirtualServerRoute resources are available as a preview feature: it is suitable for experimenting and testing; however, it must be used with caution in production environments.
-Additionally, while the feature is in preview, we might introduce some backward-incompatible changes to the resources specification in the next releases.

 ## Contents

 - [VirtualServer and VirtualServerRoute Resources](#virtualserver-and-virtualserverroute-resources)